KlenJan/DnD/README.md

  - Divine Sense
  - Knowledge From Past Life (Reborn trait)
  - generic attack scripts

+Backlog:
+ - Divine Smite
+ - some of 1st spell slot level spells

+TODO soon:
+ - Lay on Hands => add support for Active Effects (Poison, Disease) removal using callback macros executes as GM, remove extra input window
+ - Divine Sense => add flexibility for all vision ranges and check for collision if not within sight but still within 60ft
+ - Knowledge From Past Life - Add automatic roll
+ -

 # How to create and edit macros